That Boost Memory & Intelligence

 Very low glycemic foods may include such foods as:

-Eat low g.i (glycemic index) brain foods and biohack your brain the right way.
+Eat low G.I (glycemic index) brain foods and biohack your brain with a stable energy source.

 5. Vitamin C Rich Foods